Lithuanian cuisine: Beer

+Midus

-MidusMidus is said to be the most ancient Lithuanian alcoholic beverage; it is a variety of mead made from honey.
+Midus is said to be the most ancient Lithuanian alcoholic beverage; it is a variety of mead made from honey.
 Baltic people were making midus for thousands of years.
 One of the first mentionings of Balts and mead was by the 9th-century traveller Wulfstan of Hedeby, who visited Prussians.
 Old Lithuanian mead was made from a solution of honey and water simmered with various spices, such as thyme, lemon, cinnamon, cherries, linden blossoms, juniper berries, and hops.

 Oldest recipe of Lithuanian midus was recorded in a book by Olaus Magnus Historia de Gentibus Septentrionalibus, published in Rome in 1555.
 Midus was considered a drink of nobleman and gentry.
 Since 16th century midus started to compete with imported vine, but it was known and was still very popular in Palace of the Grand Dukes of Lithuania.
 Today Midus is produced by several companies and is to be found in the majority of liquor shops.
 Craft mead producing is also becoming popular.
 Traditional Lithuanian midus Stakliškės, fermented up to 90 days has a Protected Geographical Indication (PGI) label.